 Diagnosis of celiac disease is based on four elements.
 It is essential that patients follow a gluten-containing diet both before and during the diagnostic procedure.

-The four key elements of a diagnosis of celiac disease, are:
+The four key elements of a celiac disease diagnosis are:

 - Clinical history